tombedor/youbot/README.md

-# MemGPT-Extensions
+# YouBot

+An AI personal assistant.

-Experiments and utilities for the [MemGPT project](https://memgpt.ai)
+For the most part, these are experiments and utilities for the [MemGPT project](https://memgpt.ai)

 Some experiments might require [my fork of that repo](https://github.com/tombedor/MemGPT)